syncfusion-content/windowsforms-docs/WindowsForms/ContextMenuStrip/Getting-Started.md

 ## Adding a context menu through designer

-The ContextMenuStripEx control can be added through designer by following the below steps.
+The [Windows Forms ContextMenuStrip](https://www.syncfusion.com/winforms-ui-controls/contextmenustrip) (ContextMenuStripEx) control can be added through designer by following the below steps.

 1. Drag and drop the ContextMenuStripEx control from the toolbox (under the section "Syncfusion Windows **Visual Studio Version** Toolbox **Essential Studio Version**") into the designer page.